EloiStree/PreMortem/README.md

 - Consider every researh as the last day you can make report on it.
 - Consider every tutorial as if you won't be there to explain it later.

-_++"At the opposite of a post-mortem where you wait the project conclusion to report it, I want to learn to make report all along the way, like it could be stop at anytime...
+_"At the opposite of a post-mortem where you wait the project conclusion to report it, I want to learn to make report all along the way, like it could be stop at anytime...
 Because 90% of the time it does"_